(Tips from your Graduate Administrator!)

 Details of bulleted information:

-Review your Graduate Student Status Report with the Graduate Administrator to ensure that all requirements have been met.
+Review your Graduate Student Status Report with the Graduate Administrator or DGS to ensure that all requirements have been met.

 Publicity & Distribution:

 Your committee, the Department Chair,* DGS, and the Graduate Administrator must be provided with a copy of your dissertation at least 4 weeks prior to your scheduled defense date.
-Your committee members may ask for an electronic or hard copy of the dissertation.
-Required notification will be made by the Graduate Administrator to the Graduate Dean's office and the UG Administrator will add to the University Events Calendar.
+Publicity details are stated above.

 Reminded Faculty and Graduate Students 5/2020 - a message from the Department Chair: